Mercenary Company

 Turf

-A Mercenary Company does not hold Turf.
+A Mercenary Company does not hold Turf other than a Mercenary Dive.
 If a scenario indicates that a Mercenary Company gang would gain Turf, the gang

 instead gains 1D6+1 x 10 credits.